-If you've never camped, or haven't camped in years, we've got two programs to help.
+If you've never camped, or haven't camped in years, we've got a program to help.
 Our First-time Camper program is for people who have never camped in a Pennsylvania State Park.
-Our Family Camping programs are for those who want guided, hands-on help camping.

 Explore Recreation to see what types of recreational opportunities are available in parks.